MCP HubMCP Hub

 Tools

-Tools are functions that LLMs can invoke to perform actions or retrieve information.
-Each tool is defined with:
+Tools are functions that the LLM can invoke to perform actions or retrieve information.
+Each tool is defined as:

 {